The five best activities to experience on a Brisbane to Townsville road trip

 Springbrook National Park

 A drive less than 100 kilometres south of Brisbane will bring you to Springbrook National Park.
 This World Heritage-listed rainforest is home to beautiful waterfalls, lush green vegetation and ancient beauty.
-Families can spend a few hours or a few days exploring this gorgeous caravan park.
+Families can spend a few hours or a few days exploring this gorgeous park.

 Glass House Mountains

-1. Experience the local wildlife
+5. Experience the local wildlife

 Australia Zoo